 You may want to create your own functions, in addition to what is auto-generated when you connect a data source.
-One use of custom functions is to allow you to bulk update multiple records, based on filter criteria you define.
+Custom functions (for a database) allow you to bulk update multiple records, based on filter criteria you define.
 Currently you can create custom functions for PostgreSQL, MySQL, and Cassandra data sources.

-To create a custom function for a database, first navigate to Company Settings (left navigation) → Data Sources (tab).
+To create a custom function for a database, first navigate to Company Settings → Data Sources.
 Click on the desired data source.

-In the “Functions” section, click on “Add New”.
-Note you can also go to the Function Library and click “+Function” with a data source selected.
+Under “Functions", click on “Add New”.
+You can also go to the Function Library and click “+Function” with a data source selected.

 You’ll use filters to identify the particular records you want the function to act on.

-Click “+Add filter" to add another filter.
+Click "X" to remove a filter and "+Add filter" to add more filters.
 Each filter is an “AND” statement - records must pass all filter criteria in order to be acted upon.

 This allows you to set new values for the fields you specify.